Jalkhov/venv-runner/README.md

 ```

 Once you have your `vrunner.ini` file set up, use <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>-</kbd> on Linux/Windows or <kbd>⌘</kbd> + <kbd>Shift</kbd> + <kbd>-</kbd> on macOS to run the script, or right click somewhere in the open file and press **VRunner**.

+# Advice

+Tested only on Windows.
+Do you want to help me by testing it on other platforms? :)

 # TODO